 Davis, and his label, Columbia—which had continued to bankroll him during his hiatus—considered the comeback critical for his future, so they wanted to make the sound at these shows as good as possible.
 Veteran producer Teo Macero, who had been responsible for producing many of Davis’s biggest successes, was even brought back to oversee the production.

 The Avery Fisher shows opened with a Davis composition called “Back Seat Betty,” which Stern says was partially inspired by the huge chords guitarist Pete Townshend frequently employed on songs he wrote for The Who.
 I cued up the recording, on track 2 of We Want Miles, and sat back to listen.
 Miller snaps at his bass strings, Stern hits those power chords, and drummer Al Foster slams his closely-miked kit.
 At high volume, the speakers handled it all with extreme clarity.
 Everything sounded clear—particularly Miller’s percussive bass playing and Davis’s pinched, tart-sounding, amplified trumpet—but there was a noticeable absence of presence.
 Resonance was evident, but I couldn’t feel it, and when I moved away from my prime listening position into the recesses of my attic listening room there was an obvious drop in detail.

 Still, envisioning their use in a smaller room and reflecting on their price point, the Albany IIs are tremendous value for speakers that perform well at lower volumes with primarily acoustic music.
 And, thinking of how well they projected Tony Bennett’s voice, they may well be ideal budget speakers for those who like hearing unadorned singing in intimate spaces.

 . . .
 James Hale

-Note: for the full suite of measurements on the KLH Albany II loudspeakers performed in the anechoic chamber at Canada’s National Research Council, click this link.
+Note: for the full suite of measurements for the KLH Albany II loudspeaker performed in the anechoic chamber at Canada’s National Research Council, click this link.